 Mountain biking first started gaining popularity in the US in the 1980’s in California when adrenaline-seekers took their rickety short-travel bikes and bombed down steep fire roads and sketchy illegal trails.
 If you watch some of the early videos, you’ll question why anyone thought this would ever be fun.

 Thankfully, over the next few decades, mountain biking – and mountain bikes – have come a long way.
 Today, there are professionally built flow trails, mountain bikes with modern geometry that make going uphill and downhill much more fun, lift-served bike parks, and even e-bikes!
 The world of mountain biking has exploded and it’s a great time to learn how to start mountain biking.
-Here are a pointers to give you a better idea of what you’re getting yourself into:
+Here are some pointers to give you a better idea of what you’re getting yourself into:

 Types Of Mountain Biking